 Black mold has been known to make its home anywhere that is dark and moist, even inside a human or an animals lungs.
 If you happen to breathe in enough of the airborne spores of the mold known as Aspergillus fumigatus, they can begin growing inside your lungs and cause pneumonia symptoms.
 These types of infections, if not treated quickly enough, can be hard to get rid of.

-Other types of molds that can grown in your home are all known as “mycotoxins” and they are extremely dangerous, because they specifically target existing health problems.
+Other types of molds that can grow in your home are all known as “mycotoxins,” and they are extremely dangerous because they specifically target existing health problems.
 If you have a lung condition, immune deficiency or any other kind of deficiency, these molds can be deadly.
 Prolonged exposure to otherwise healthy people can cause symptoms of asthma and respiratory infections.